Novgorod Land: As part of Kievan Rus (882–1136)

 In the 11th century, the governor – the son of the Kiev prince – still had great powers.
 In the same period, the institute of posadniks appeared, who ruled in Novgorod at a time when its prince was not there (like Ostromir) or the prince was a minor, as in 1088, when Vsevolod Yaroslavich sent his grandson Mstislav (son of Vladimir Monomakh) to reign in Novgorod.
 In 1095, the Novgorodians, dissatisfied with the absence of their prince Davyd Svyatoslavich, returned Mstislav, and seven years later they opposed the attempt of the Kiev prince to replace Mstislav with his son.
 The key republican authorities (veche, prince, posadnik) emerged in Novgorod in the 11th century.

 In the second decade of the 12th century, Vladimir Monomakh strengthened the central authority in Novgorod Land.
 Chronicles report that the Novgorodians paid tribute to him in 1113.
 In 1117, without taking into account the opinion of the Novgorod community, Mstislav was recalled to the south by his father, and Prince Vsevolod Mstislavich was seated on the throne of Novgorod.
 Some boyars opposed this decision of the prince, in connection with which they were called to Kiev and thrown into prison.

 After the death of Mstislav the Great in 1132 and the deepening tendencies of political fragmentation, the prince of Novgorod lost the support of the central government.
 In 1134, Vsevolod was expelled from the city.
-Returning to Novgorod, he was forced to conclude a "row" with the Novgorodians, limiting his authority.
+Returning to Novgorod, he was forced to conclude an agreement with the Novgorodians, limiting his authority.
 On January 26, 1135, the army of Novgorod, led by Vsevolod and Izyaslav Mstislavich, lost the Battle of Zhdanaya Mountain to the army of Suzdal Prince Yuri Dolgorukiy.
-On May 28, 1136, in connection with the dissatisfaction of Novgorod with the actions of Prince Vsevolod, he was taken into custody, and then expelled from Novgorod.
+On May 28, 1136, in connection with the dissatisfaction of Novgorod with the actions of Prince Vsevolod, he was taken into custody and then expelled from Novgorod.